antpas/CinChat/README.md

 ## How to use?
 Go to https://cinchat.herokuapp.com/.
 Use CinChat and provide feedback on this repo.

+## Grading Criteria
+- MongoDB (Mongoose used)
+  - User Table: User credential information.
+  - Movie Table: Movie history information.
+ - Node & Express
+    - No external APIs are called on the front end.
+    - Split up routes into files.
+- 5 external APIs used.
+- Angular6 used.
+    - Calls backend routes via http.
+    - Multiple components
+- OAuth is used for authentication (Google) via Passport.
+    - Local authentication is also implemented using JWTs.
+-

 ## Credits
 Developed by Anthony Pasquariello.
 Boston University CS591 Summer 2018.